Ang3lB7te/Ang3lB7te/README.md

 other games I like: Minecraft, Skate(3), visual novels, (preferably horror or psychological)

-I like most ships and parings, given they are legal
+I like most ships and parings, given they are both adults and not related (1xshed is all good, I find the dynamic hilarious)

 I don't have any friends so I may latch onto you if you can entertain conversations well